 Fertility treatment using IVF and induction of ovulation are associated with an increased risk of multiple pregnancy.
 Every clinic is required to have a multiple births minimisation strategy to reduce this risk.

-Although gonadotrophins and anti-oestrogens increase the risk of multiple pregnancy, appropriate administration can greatly minimise these risks.
-A suitable protocol should include ensuring the patient understands the risks, minimising the dosage and careful monitoring.
-More about fertility drugs>>
+Although gonadotrophins and anti-oestrogens increase the risk of multiple pregnancy, appropriate administration and regular monitoring can greatly minimise these risks.
+A suitable protocol should include careful monitoring, minimising the dosage where appropriate, and ensuring patients understand the risks.

 Stimulated IUI treatment should include targeting suitable patients and giving full information about the risks of multiple pregnancy and their link with stimulated IUI.
-More about IUI>>

 Many other countries have already successfully introduced a single embryo transfer policy – the multiple birth rate has plummeted while birth rates have remained largely unaffected.